Frequently Asked Questions

 We have chosen not to determine fee variations related to the issuing of a disclaimed opinion until the funding position is resolved.
 Until that process is complete, we are reviewing all fee variation proposals we receive from auditors but will only determine those not related to the production of a disclaimed opinion.
 We explained this process in our email of 17 December 2024, sent to all bodies and copied to the firms.

 We will communicate the final fee position for each body once we have determined it.
-Once we determine a fee, it becomes statutorily payable.
+When we determine a fee, it becomes statutorily payable.

 The Code of Audit Practice (COAP) sets out what local auditors of relevant local public bodies are required to do to fulfil their statutory responsibilities under the Local Audit and Accountability Act 2014.